compbiolabucf/omicsGAT/README.md

 BRCA data for classification: https://drive.google.com/drive/folders/1wEOhmtMVt-S-2mKTqsQVXD1Chnxqn80T?usp=sharing \
 BLCA data for bulk RNA-seq clustering: https://drive.google.com/drive/folders/163vmubMxpg2yd22IMNK9skcQk03frQlX?usp=sharing \
 Single-cell RNA-seq data for clustering: https://drive.google.com/drive/folders/1wv8eHr3G93GEOO2YDoCg2IRytNf6RS_1?usp=sharing \
 If used, these datasets should be placed in the same directory as that of the codes ('.py' files).
+Note that, these datasets are already preprocessed.
+As mentioned in the paper, the features of the BRCA data comprises of gene expression selected using correlation whereas, features of BLCA and scRNA data comprises of PCA components.
+Therefore, no preprocessing needs to be done for them if used.

 ## Input data format
 All input data should be provided in '.csv' format and placed in the directory specified in the 'load_data()' function of **cls_utils.py** or **clustering_utils.py** file for the respective task.
 Input for a specific task consists of the feature matrix, binary adjacency matrix and label data.\